NC State

 After the placement test deadline, courses will be added to your Shopping Cart in the Enrollment Wizard in MyPack Portal.

-You can enroll in those on June 1 at 3pm by clicking Enroll at the bottom of the Shopping Cart.
+You can enroll in courses on your assigned enrollment date by clicking Enroll at the bottom of the Shopping Cart.

 After you have enrolled in the courses in your shopping cart, you should have MEA 100, MEA 101, MEA 110, Math, and COS 100.
 With an added Health and Exercise Studies Elective, you should have between 14 and 15 credit hours.
 This should be a full schedule.